coderefinery/TTT4HPC_parallel_workflows/content/parallelization/parallelize_using_workflow_manager.md

 ## Create and Run Snakemake Workflow

-In order to convert the submission script approach ({ref}`parallelize_using_script`) to a Snakemake workflow, we do the following:
+In order to run the `preprocess.py` and `train_and_plot.py` as a Snakemake workflow, we do the following:

 1. We write a _Snakefile_ which defines the preprocessing and training/plotting steps as rules.
-2. We write a _profile file_ which defines the same requested computational resources as the Slurm batch script.
+2. We write a _profile file_ which defines the same requested computational resources as the Slurm batch script in section {ref}`create_a_submission_script`.

-A Snakefile which defines the preprocessing and training/plotting steps and produces the same target images:
+The Snakefile:

 ```{literalinclude} /code/snakemake/scikit_example/Snakefile
     :language: python
 ```

-A Snakemake profile file which defines the same computational resources as the Slurm batch script:
+A Snakemake profile file:

 ```{literalinclude} /code/snakemake/scikit_example/profiles/slurm/config.yaml
 ```